 Here are three of my favorite activities to practice word families:

-Whole Group: Tree Map Anchor Chart
+Whole Group Activity: Tree Map Anchor Chart

 Center Activity: Word Family Memory Match

 Using a pocket chart or table, place all cards face down.
-Students will pick up two cards- if it is a word family and it's matching picture, students get to keep the pair!
+Students will pick up two cards- if it is a word family and it is matching picture, students get to keep the pair!
 If not, they have to put it back.
 To challenge students, have them say an additional rhyming word.

 Independent Work: Word Family Book